bhavaygrg/quicksell-assignment/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature: git checkout -b feature-name.
+2. Create a new branch for your feature: git checkout -b feature-name.
-3.Commit your changes: git commit -m 'Add some feature'.
+3. Commit your changes: git commit -m 'Add some feature'.
-4.Push to the branch: git push origin feature-name.
+4. Push to the branch: git push origin feature-name.
-5.Submit a pull request.
+5. Submit a pull request.
 ## License
 This project is licensed under the MIT License.